TheDeanLab/navigate/docs/source/user_guide/software_configuration.rst

     axes: [x, y, z, theta, f]
     axes_mapping: [x, y, z, r, f]

-If, on a certain microscope, the ``z`` stage axis corresponds to the optical y-axis, and vice versa, you would then have to import the stages as following:
+If, on a certain microscope, the ``Z`` stage axis corresponds to the optical y-axis, and vice versa, you would then have to import the stages as following:

 .. code-block:: yaml